Jerrythafast/FDSTools/README.rst

     ``fdstools -h``

-For a complete description of the command line arguments of a specific tool,
+For a complete description of a specific tool and its command line arguments,
 run:

     ``fdstools -h TOOLNAME``